-The maze is in Greenan farm, a very special place that we discovered this summer.
-It’s a farm, cafe, playground, maze and museum less than one hour drive from Dublin, in a really beautiful stretch of the Irish countryside.
+Our of our favourite days out as a family is a trip to Greenan Maze, in Co Wicklow.
+Greenan maze is part of Greenan farm, a very special place that we discovered this summer.
+Greenan has a farm, a cafe, a playground, a labyrinth and a country life museum and it is less than one hour, in a really beautiful stretch of the Irish countryside.

 Greenan Maze, Co.
 Wicklow

-During non-ghostly weeks, Greenan farm is a lovely, welcoming place.
-The first thing you notice, on arrival, is the lovely cottage that hosts the cafe.
+Greenan farm is a lovely, welcoming place.
+The first thing you notice, on arrival, is the quant cottage that hosts the cafe.

 At the end of the trail, the path leads to the small farm area, inhabited by geese and a donkey among others and then to a small, interesting museum, with old photos and impressive farming machines.

-The maze is also where the hunting happens during Halloween.
-We were told that during the Halloween week, ghosts, dementors and ghouls will take over the maze: if you happen to be there when this happens, the only way to escape their touch is to negotiate your way to the centre of the labyrinth and get the potion that will protect you from the evil.
+During one of our days out at Greenan, we were told that during the Halloween week, ghosts, dementors and ghouls take over the maze, if you happen to be there when this happens, the only way to escape their touch is to negotiate your way to the centre of the labyrinth, be nice to the wizard inhabiting it and convince him to give you the potion that will protect you from the evil.

-For practical info, opening hours and details on the Halloween event, please heck out the Greenan farm website on www.greenanmaze.com
+For practical info, opening hours and details about their Halloween event, please check out the Greenan farm website on www.greenanmaze.com

 We love Greenan Maze and farm and if you are in the area, I highly recommend you plan an afternoon here!